hurlbertlab/dietdatabase/instructions/instructions.md

 	    <ul>
 		    <li>"chick", any young bird still in the nest, or that has not yet acquired its juvenal plumage</li>
 		    <li>"HY", a hatch year bird post-fledging</li>
-		    <li>"juvenile", this should be used for birds that are not HY birds, but that have not yet attained full adult plumage (e.g. hawks, waterbirds, etc.)</li>
+		    <li>"immature", this should be used for birds that are not HY birds, but that have not yet attained full adult plumage.
+This would apply to "After Hatch Year" (AHY) birds for species that don't attain adult plumage until their 2nd, 3rd, or 4th years.</li>
-		    <li>"adult", a bird that is at least an After Hatch Year bird, or one that has attained full adult plumage</li>
+		    <li>"adult", a bird that is at least an AHY bird, or one that has attained full adult plumage</li>
 	    </ul>
     </td>
   </tr>